 Many animals are most active around dawn and dusk.
 This includes deer and bear.

 In New York, we have black bears only and they’re usually very timid.
 Black bears tend to behave like deer and routinely run away from people.
 You can almost always scare them away with noise.
 Mass.gov has a great PDF you can read on Recommendations for Human/Black Bear Encounters.

 I don’t live or hike in grizzly country, so I have no knowledge or recommendations on that score.
 But bear spray seems like it would be an absolute minimum requirement.

 Snakes tend to be most active during the day in the warmer months.
 However, they do also move around on hot nights.
-Read a little more here about rattlesnakes.
+Read a little more here about rattlesnakes in the Catskills.

 Sunrise Hikes: Safety Issues

 One benefit that sunrise hikes have over sunset hikes is that sunrise hikes provide a small margin of safety.
 Accidents are a risk on any mountain, any time, but the stakes go up in the dark.

 If you get into trouble, an evening hike means a long, cold wait for help.
 On the other hand, hiking into sunrise at least gives everyone a full day of sunshine ahead.
 This stacks the odds a little more in your favor.

 Except for very popular locations, you are extremely unlikely to ever bump into anyone in the forest at night.
 This is a double-edged sword.
 You may love that part of it, or it might be of concern to know that even on a popular route, should something happen, no other hiker will pass by for hours.